CrimsonTome/crimsontome.com/posts/making-your-own-blog.md

 ```

 Make sure to commit your changes and then netlify should automatically rebuild your site.
 It shouldn't take more than a minute to do so.
-You can add an about me page by editing `/about/index.md`.
+You can add an about me page by editing `about/index.md`.
 Leave the front matter (stuff surrounded by):
 ```
 ---

 ---
 ```
 Now then, you'll probably want to make some blog posts, this is a blog repo that you're maiking after all right?
 The Eleventy base blog template comes with a few in `/posts`, I'd recommend leaving the layout section in the front matter, change everything else as you please.
 Oh and you can rename the file, just keep at as `something.`**md**
+If you know how to work with CSS then you can change the main stylesheet at `css/index.css`